Map data © OpenStreetMap contributors, CC BY-SA

-The 2015 Annual Wray Village Scarecrow Festival runs from Saturday 25th April to Monday 4th May.
-Attractions will include the 10k road race, Car Boot Sale, Giant Scarecrow Parade, Vintage Market and Classic Car Show, Fun Fair plus much more.
+The 2015 Annual Wray Village Scarecrow Festival ran from Saturday 25th April to Monday 4th May.
+Attractions included the 10k road race, Car Boot Sale, Giant Scarecrow Parade, Vintage Market and Classic Car Show, Fun Fair plus much more.

 Wray Village Scarecrow Parade video - Giants parade through the village 2013.

 A number of beautiful old buildings survive in Wray that were built in the 17th and 18th centuries, these can be identified by the datestones set into their frontages.
 Wray is a small settlement, which in the 19th century was a centre of hat, nail and bobbin production.

 Today it is an attractive village with an interesting tradition - the Wray Scarecrow festival.
 This highly successful festival takes place over a week, culminating in a Village Fair on May Bank holiday.
 A large number of elaborate and often topical scarecrows are made by the local community and prizes are awarded to the best ones.
 Some locals often create their annual scarecrows in great secrecy, and only display these for pubic view at the last minute as the competition is taken very seriously.
 In previous years the themes have included: The World Cup, Historical Events and Characters, Favourite Kids TV Programmes, Detectives, Reality TV and more...

 The Village boasts a Post Office and General Store, 2 Pubs (one open and one closed!), The George and Dragon on Main Street and the Inn at Wray on Hornby Road (currently closed - Spring 2013), a Tea Rooms Cafe at Bridge House Farm, a Garden Centre & Shop and of course the beautiful scenery and walks which surround the Village.